Abd al-Ghani al-Nabulsi: Life

 Abd al-Ghani was born in Damascus in 1641.
-His father, Isma'il, was a jurist, and had switched to the Hanafi school of jurisprudence preferred by Ottoman rulers of Syria.
+His father, Isma'il, was a jurist, and had switched to the Hanafi school of jurisprudence after a debate with a Hanafi student.
+This school of thought was preferred by Ottoman rulers of Syria.
 Isma'il was a contributor to Arabic literature, wrote on legal matters, taught at the Umayyad Mosque and Damascene madrasas (Islamic schools) and occupied the post of qadi in Sidon for a certain period.
 He supervised Abd al-Ghani's early education but died in 1653 when Abd al-Ghani was 12 years old.

 Even before the age of 20, Abd al-Ghani al-Nabulusi had started teaching and giving formal legal opinions (fatwa).
 He joined both the mystical orders Qadiriyya and Naqshbandi and spent seven years in isolation in his house studying the mystics on their expression of divine experiences.
 He taught in the Umawi Mosque in Damascus and the Salihiyya Madrasa, becoming renowned throughout the region as an accomplished Islamic scholar.
 He travelled extensively, seeing Istanbul (1664), Lebanon (1688), Jerusalem (1689), Palestine (1689), Egypt (1693), Arabia (1693), and Tripoli (1700).
+He met with Shaykh Abd al-Razzaq al-Kilani, a descendent of Abd al-Qadir al-Jilani, on his way to Edirne and Istanbul.
+Some of his travels were documented in memoirs he wrote, such as the four journeys he made between the years 1688 CE and 1700 CE, with one memoir being produced for each.
 He produced hundreds of scholarly works and was identified by contemporaries and later scholars as a significant local authority.

 He was married twice, first to a woman named Musliha, who he had a son named Ismail with, then to a woman named Alma, who he had two daughters named Zaynab and Tahira with.

 He died and was buried in Damascus in 1731 at 90 years of age.
 His was a large and public funeral, attended by the Ottoman governor and chief judge, and he was later entombed in the Salimiyya Mosque near the mausoleum of ibn Arabi.